Please note, this post was updated in 2020 and I no longer update this website.

 - Providing lots of opportunity for practice and feedback

-- Teachers seeking to improve their own skills (it’s easy to stick with old habits!)
+- Teachers seeking to improve their own skills — these free courses from Google might help

 If you teach young students you might be wondering what the best starting place is.